 Non-Owner Car Insurance: How to Get Car Insurance Without a Car

 Non-owner car insurance is a liability-only policy that covers you as the driver, not a specific vehicle.
-It protects you financially if you cause and injury or property damage to other people while driving a car you don't own.
-Damages to the car you are driving will are not included in a non owners policy, and that is covered by the owner's policy.
+It pays for injuries and property damage you cause to other people while driving a car you don't own.
+Non-owner car insurance does not pay for damage to the car you're driving (that's covered by the car owner's policy) and it does not cover your own medical bills unless you add optional coverage.

 What Non-Owner Car Insurance Covers

 Non-owner policies are built around liability coverage, which protects you financially if you're at fault in an accident.
-It covers damage you cause to others including:
+Non-owner insurance covers damage you cause to others including:

 What Non-Owner Insurance Does NOT Cover